Los Angeles Jewish Community Center shooting

 sub machine gun, firing 70 bullets into the complex.
 The gunfire wounded five people: three children, a teenage counselor, and an office worker.
-Shortly thereafter, Furrow murdered a mail carrier, fled the state, and finally surrendered to authorities.
+Shortly thereafter, Furrow murdered a mail carrier, fled the state, and finally surrendered to the authorities.

 History

-Buford O'Neal Furrow Jr. (born November 25, 1961) grew up in Lacey, Washington and graduated from Western Washington University in 1986 with a degree in engineering.
-During the 1980s, Furrow worked for Boeing and Northrop Grumman.
-In the 1990s, Furrow became involved with white supremacist Richard Girnt Butler's movement and was part of the security detail at Butler's Hayden Lake, Idaho compound.
+Buford O'Neal Furrow Jr. (born November 25, 1961) grew up in Lacey, Washington and graduated from Western Washington University in 1986, with a degree in engineering.
+During the 1980s, he worked for Boeing and Northrop Grumman and in the 1990s, became involved with white supremacist Richard Girnt Butler's movement, where he was part of the security detail at Butler's Hayden Lake, Idaho compound.
 Months prior to the shooting, Furrow had been treated for mental illness while in the custody of the state of Washington.

-He reportedly spent some time living with Debbie Mathews (the widow of Robert Jay Mathews, the deceased neo-Nazi terrorist who founded The Order) whom he had met at the Aryan Nations headquarters in Idaho.
+He had been married to Debbie Mathews (the widow of Robert Jay Mathews, the deceased neo-Nazi terrorist who founded The Order), whom he had met at the Aryan Nations headquarters in Idaho.